Clean Peak Energy Standard

 Clean Peak Energy Certificates (CPECs)

 Certificates are received for each MWh of energy or energy reserves at NEPOOL GIS that are adjusted by multipliers and provided during a seasonal peak period that represents a compliance mechanism.
 Clean peak resources must register at NEPOOL GIS to receive a CPS identification number, and must also register with the Massachusetts Protection Tracking System (PTS).
 Non-energy storage demand response resources must register with the Massachusetts Clean Energy Center (MassCEC) PTS.
-Certificates produced in one compliance year may be used for compliance in three subsequent compliance years.
+Certificates produced in one compliance year may be used for compliance in either or both of the two subsequent compliance years.

 Alternative Compliance Payment

 An Alternative Compliance Payment (ACP) can be made to the MassCEC.
-The ACP Rate was $45/MWh starting in 2020 and remains at that amount through 2024, after which the rate declines by $1.54/MWh per compliance year; until reaching and remaining at $4.96/MWh in 2050 and thereafter.
-If the market supply of clean peak resources is above 100% in any compliance year, the rate decreases by $3.08/MWh for the following compliance year.
-If the market supply is above 120% in any compliance year, the rate decreases by $4.62/MWh for the following compliance year.
+The ACP Rate was $45/MWh starting in 2020 and remains at that amount through 2025.
+Then starting in 2026 and through 2032, the rate must be $65/MWh.
+After that, the rate will be $45/MWh for the remainder of the program.
 The DOER may determine a standard adjustment and must review the standard at least every four years starting in 2024.
 Updates on the ACP rate for the current compliance year can be found on the DOER’s annual compliance information website page

 Compliance Reporting